sxxov/maic/readme.md

 */
 ```

-> **Hint**
+> ℹ️ **Hint**
 >
 > If you're having trouble importing & you're not using NodeJS-style imports, try appending `/index.js` to the end of the import specifier (eg. `maic/filled` → `maic/filled/index.js`).

 ### Icon-level import

+Import only a specific icon, & gain access to it through a default import.

 > Use this when you're not using a bundler, or one that doesn't support [tree-shaking](#tree-shaking).
 > Also use this you're using [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) (eg. `await import('maic/filled/ic_1k_plus')`).
 >
 > For more info, see [Tree-shaking](#tree-shaking).

-Import only a specific icon, & gain access to it through a default import.

 ```js
 // ESM, for web, TypeScript, & modern Node applications